svjson/ert-parametrized.el/README.md

-# ert-params.el
+# ert-parametrized.el

 > Parametrized test macros for ert

-`ert-params` is a small Emacs Lisp library that adds **parameterized tests** to ERT.
+`ert-parametrized` is a small Emacs Lisp library that adds **parameterized tests** to ERT.
-It provides the macros `ert-deftest-parametrized` and `ert-deftest-matrix`, which are similar in spirit to pytest's parameterized tests and allows:
+It provides the macros `ert-parametrized-deftest` and `ert-parametrized-deftest-matrix`, which are similar in spirit to pytest's parameterized tests and allows:

 - Named test cases
 - Immediately evaluated parameters (`:eval`)